-Hi, my name is George and thank you for visiting my page.
+Hi and thank you for visiting my page.

 Taking the first step into having counselling can be difficult and so I offer a free 20-minute telephone consultation to chat about what you need.
 If easier for you, we can communicate via email.
 If we agree that we may be a suitable fit, we will arrange a face-to-face appointment at a convenient time to meet.
 We will have a discussion about the best way to move forward including whether you'd like to undertake short- or long-term counselling.
 Unfortunately I only have Friday and limited Saturday time slots available at the moment.